programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt1.md

 ### Creating a Model

 Once we have prepared data so it can be loaded one batch at a time, we pass it to our model.
 We already saw one example of a model in our first example `resnet18`.
-A deep learning model architecture defines how data and labels are passed through a model, In this lesson, we focus on a specific type of deep learning that uses ['Convolutional Neural Networks'](https://en.wikipedia.org/wiki/Convolutional_neural_network) (CNN).
+A deep learning model architecture defines how data and labels are passed through a model, In this two-part lesson, we focus on a specific type of deep learning that uses ['Convolutional Neural Networks'](https://en.wikipedia.org/wiki/Convolutional_neural_network) (CNN).

 {% include figure.html filename="3-layer-network.png" caption="A three layer neural network" %}